 Pull the sampler to the surface, open the valve or remove the stopper, and place it immediately into the box sieve.
 Disgorge the contents into the sieve, rinsing to assure that the organism plus sediment mixture is completely emptied into the sieve.

-Swirl the box sieve in the water with a back-and-forth motion to wash the fine sediments through the standard US 30 mesh screen.
+Swirl the box sieve in the water with a back-and-forth motion to wash the fine sediments through the standard U.S. No.30 mesh screen.
 Concentrate the remaining sample into one corner of the sieve.
 If a sediment type is especially clayey or mucky, it may be necessary to use your hand to break up clumps and agitate the sample to reduce it.
 Make sure you rinse any detritus from your hand back into the sieve.

 Fill the small bucket with ambient water and use this water to fill the squeeze bulb.
 Using the squeeze bulb, rinse the sample from the sieve to the enamel pan.
 Take care to rinse the entire contents of the sample into the pan.
 Some organisms may stick to the screen.